You have a long hike in a couple of weeks, and what should you expect? Will you able to cover those 50 or 100 miles that you’ve set out to hike?

 Needless to say, the terrain will greatly impact your speed and your ability to cover long distances.

 It probably isn’t a surprise for you that covering 8 miles on flat land is much easier than covering 8 miles upward.
-The same applies to steep descents – you will need to go slower downhill to keep your balance and prevent falling.
+The same applies to steep descents – you must go slower downhill to keep your balance and prevent falling.

 Hiking time

-It’s obvious that hiking for a longer time in the day translates to longer distances covered.
-You are going to cover much more land in 8 hours than in 4 hours.
+Hiking for a longer time in the day translates to longer distances covered.
+You will cover much more land in 8 hours than in 4 hours.

 Just like things are with hiking speed, you need to pick a good balance of hiking time.
 It needs to be right in the middle where you can cover as many miles as possible without burning out.